kanopi/saplings/README.md

 `fin recipe-unpack recipe-name`

 ---

-### Testing scenarios

-1. kanopi/saplings

-Follow the instructions above to get a local environment spun up.
-Then run the following commands to require and apply the recipe.
-`fin composer require kanopi/saplings`
-`fin recipe-apply saplings`

-  * Does it function properly?
-  * What Drupal configuration are missing?
-Things you need to click together to launch your site.
-  * What Drupal modules are missing?
-  * What does it have that you think should be removed?

-~~2.
-Apply each of the sub-saplings recipes by themselves and in different combinations.~~

-Once this [Drupal issue](https://www.drupal.org/project/distributions_recipes/issues/3390916) is resolved, we can do this.

-~~Follow the instructions above to get a local environment spun up.~~ ~~Then run the following commands to require and apply the recipe.~~ ~~`fin composer require kanopi/saplings-content-types` (for example)~~ ~~`fin recipe-apply saplings-content-types`~~

-~~* Do they function properly?~~
-~~* In each, what Drupal configuration are missing?
-Things you need to click together to launch your site.~~ ~~* In each, what Drupal modules are missing?~~
-~~* In each, what do they have that you think should be removed?~~ ~~* In each, do you see opportunity to subdivide even more by functionality to make these even more choose-your-own-adventure for developers?~~
-~~3.
-General input and feedback welcome!~~
-~~4.
-What are your ideas for additional recipes?~~

----

-### Add Recipe functionality to an existing project
-If you like what you see here, you can add recipe support to your project today!

-* Copy `recipe-apply`, `recipe-configure`, and `recipe-unpack` from /.docksal/commands/ to your project.
-* If you don't have any patches:
-  * Run `fin recipe-config` in the CLI of your project to configure composer and patch Drupal core.
-* If you do have patches:
-  * Comment out rows 30 and 31 of /.docksal/commands/recipe-config
-  * Save and run the command
-  * Apply the Drupal recipes patch manually.
-  * `fin composer update drupal/core-*`
-* Follow the suggestions at the end of the command.
-* You're ready to start applying recipes.

 Note: The Drupal core patch is experimental, but it is mainly additions.
 If you don't want to have that on your production site, the good news is that you don't have to have patch after you've applied and unpacked your recipes.
 You can simply remove the patch and update core as the recipes are now yours.